bigandy/astro-blog/src/content/blog/how-to-trigger-a-webhook-with-wordpress.md

 ---
-title: "How to trigger a webhook with WordPress"
+title: 'How to trigger a webhook with WordPress'
 date: 2018-10-12 12:38:35
 draft: false
-description: ""
+description: ''
-tags: ["life"]
+tags: ['life']
-author: "Andrew"
+author: 'Andrew'
 ---

 I have a Gatsby site [andrewhudson.me](http://andrewhudson.me) which is a static Server Side Rendered (SSR) site built using React and hosted on Netlify.
 I wanted to trigger a build when I published a new post (or updated an existing one) in WordPress and here's how I did it.